 In case of higher auction, the new announced amount must be greater than the previous one.
-A player can outbid when his/her turn returns, even if he/she has "passed" before.
+A player can outbid when their turn returns, even if they have "passed" before.

-"Capot" is an optional declaration: the player who announces it undertakes to win all the Tricks (with the help of his/her partners).
+"Capot" is an optional declaration: the player who announces it undertakes to win all the Tricks (with the help of their partners).
 When "Capot" is announced, Auctions are closed.

 If after a player’s auction all other players have passed, this player becomes the Sender and auctions are closed.

-When a contract is announced, if an opponent thinks it will not be completed, he/she can "Counter".
+When a contract is announced, if an opponent thinks it will not be completed, they can "Counter".
 On Board Game Arena this player automatically says "Counter" and gets the One-sword token.